cloudera/hue/docs/sdk/sdk.md

 			tabGroup.store('TabSwapper', ts);
 		}, this);

 This storage of the instance on the element it enhances is really just there convenience.
 Actually, most MooTools classes do this for you (TabSwapper doesn't because it takes as arguments the tabs and sections, not the container, so there is no *one* element that it is bound to, unlike our pattern here were we have a wrapper).
-By storing this reference, we can retrieve it in our own application code (`$(this).getElement('.ccs-tab_ui').retrieve('TabSwapper')`) and call its methods.
+By storing this reference, we can retrieve it in our own application code (`$(this).getElement('[data-filters*=Tabs]').retrieve('TabSwapper')`) and call its methods.

 Now whenever our JFrame receives an HTML response it will grep the response and, if it finds our marker, apply this pattern.
 In this way, we imbue the HTML response with functionality.
 Our application code needs only to format its HTML in this predefined way.
 This makes the code highly reusable; future applications that you write don't need to repeat this programming effort; they need only implement this filter.